 As a Chinese-American, noodles were a big part of my life since I was first able to eat solid foods.
 While it wasn’t served at every single meal like rice was, we would eat it at least 2 or 3 times a week.
 Stir-fried noodles were often served as part of a multi-course meal.
 Or we would go out for wonton noodle soup at restaurants that specialized in them, which were found everywhere in the southeastern city of Guangzhou where I was born, and in Chinatown in Boston where we frequently after moving to Massachusetts when I was very young.

 Though noodles are part of everyday life in Chinese culture, they also hold a lot of symbolism when eaten during significant events.
 In China, noodles are frequently eaten during the start of the Lunar New Year and on birthdays.
-Intact, they symbolize longevity and good health for the year ahead.
+In fact, they symbolize longevity and good health for the year ahead.
 But as the superstition goes, cutting them translates to cutting your life short.

 But when you’re chowing down on noodles, the foremost concern is flavor and texture.
 Wheat noodles were best when they are springy, and there are many techniques that contribute to that signature texture.
 Rice noodles should be smooth, not too firm, yet not too soft.
 And the sauce or soup that envelope the noodles should have depth and a nice balance of flavors.
 Slurping is not only allowed but also highly encouraged, because it means you’re thoroughly enjoying the noodles you’re eating.

-So the next time you’re eating (or rather slurping) noodles such as Splendid Spoon’s six new plant-based noodle bowls, it’s worth considering that the noodles you’re consuming are descended from thousands of years of history and cultural influences!
+So the next time you’re eating (or rather slurping) noodles such as Splendid Spoon’s plant-based noodle bowls, it’s worth considering that the noodles you’re consuming are descended from thousands of years of history and cultural influences!

 - Kale Pesto Noodles with Roasted Tomatoes & Plant-based Parmesan